nethangabrielb/nethangabrielb/README.md

 ## About Me

-hello i am dev

-- currently working on expanding my full-stack development skills, learning complex software architecture, and scaling applications
+- currently working on expanding my full-stack development skills
 - always learning and staying up-to-date with modern web technologies
-- i want to strive in creating efficient, **really really scalable**, and user-friendly applications
+- interested in modern system designs and scalable architecture
 - open to collaborations and contributing to interesting projects!

 ## Development Toolkit